HOME > READING

 • The hammock: the man is seated with his knees bent.
 The woman sits on top of him and moves in oscillation during penetration.

-• The submissive: the man is lying down and the woman sits on top of him, but with her back to him.
+• The submissive: the man is lying down, and the woman sits on top of him, but with her back to him.

 • Jellyfish: the man sits cross-legged.
 The woman sits on top of him, contacting both torsos facing each other and bringing her heels towards his knees.

-• The magic hand: both women masturbate at the same time.
+• The magic hand: both partners mtime.

 If you want to add sex toys to stimulate the G-spot in women, it is possible.
 Just be careful with hygiene (12).
 And beyond pleasure, you should always take precautions to prevent sexually transmitted infections (13,14).